saasquatch/program-tools/packages/integration-boilerplate-node/README.md

 ### GraphQL

 In your custom routes, you may need to make GraphQL queries based on data coming in from 3rd party services.
-The first thing to say is **make sure you are appropriately authenticating incoming requests from 3rd parties!**.
+The first thing to say is **make sure you are appropriately authenticating incoming requests from 3rd parties!**

 To get the integration config for the tenant and a tenant-scoped GraphQL function, you can call `getTenant` on the service passing the tenant alias, which will return to you the integration config for the tenant and a tenant-scoped GraphQL function.